Sunday, March 16, 1980

 Friday, May 2, 1980

 I took the Greyhound to Utah.
-When I got here my cousin, Joyce, came to pick me up.
+When I got here, my cousin, *Janet, came to pick me up.
 She showed me the room I would be living in and then told me I was welcome to stay as long as I liked.
-Joyce asked me, “What is the first thing you would like to do while you are here?”
+Janet asked me, “What is the first thing you would like to do while you are here?”
 I told her I wanted to see the Temple and do baptisms for the dead.
 She said we would go first thing in the morning.

 Saturday, May 3, 1980

-I had a hard time sleeping last night because I was excited to go inside the Temple.
-When we got to the Temple, I was surprised to see it was in the middle of town.
-From the pictures I had seen, I had imagined it would be standing on top of a mountain.
-I was even more surprised to see people walking around outside the Temple grounds smoking.
-I had assumed that everyone in Utah was an active Mormon.
+I didn’t get much sleep because I was excited to go inside the Temple.
+When we arrived at the Temple, I was surprised to find it in the middle of town.
+From the pictures I had seen, I had imagined it would be standing at the top of a mountain.
+I was even more surprised to see people smoking outside the Temple grounds.
+I had assumed everyone in Utah was a practicing Mormon.

 My heart was pounding as we got closer to the Temple doors.
 I couldn’t believe it!
 I was finally here!
-When I got to the entrance a worker asked me if he could see my recommend.
-A recommend?
-What was that?
-The worker explained to me what a recommend was and told me I needed to get one from my bishop.
+When I got to the entrance, a worker asked me to show him my Temple recommend.
+A Temple recommend?
+What was that?!
+The worker explained to me what a Temple recommend was and that I needed to get one from my Bishop.
 My heart sank.
-I would have to be content with seeing the temple from the outside.
+I would have to be content with seeing the Temple from the outside.

 Sunday, May 4, 1980

-When I got to church it was Fast and testimony meeting.
-I wanted to let everyone know how blessed they were to live so close to a temple.
+When I got to church, it was a Fast and Testimony meeting.
+I got up and bore my testimony because I wanted everyone to know how blessed they were to live so close to a Temple.
 I also said I would have loved to have gone inside.
-I had saved up for months and lived worthy to go inside, but no one had told me that I needed a recommend.
-In closing, I encouraged the members to attend the temple as often as they could.
+I had saved up for months and lived worthy to go inside, but no one had told me I needed a Temple recommend.
+In closing, I encouraged the members to attend the Temple as often as they could.

 After the meeting, the Bishop came up to me and said, “It’s a shame you have come all this way, and not be able to do baptisms.
 I will see if I can help you get a recommend.
 I was excited to think I might be able to go inside the Temple, after all.
 The bishop then told me to come to his house Tuesday evening.
 I told him I would be sure to be there.